These FAQs are based on:

 Can we be inspected by Ofsted during a strike?

-- Schools will be notified of their inspection on Friday 10 March
+- Schools were notified of their inspection on Friday 10 March

-- Ofsted will carry out on-site inspections on Monday 13 and Tuesday 14 March
+- Ofsted carried out on-site inspections on Monday 13 and Tuesday 14 March

 What if staff are sick on strike days?